arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/rcmact4o6s.md

 1. We must make sure that the association is not one of mere chance
 2. We must eliminate all forms of biases
-3. We must control fo
+3. We must control for